 - Choose a pot large enough to hold the chicken and 12 cups of stock.
 Starting with stock is your first layer.

 - Heat the chicken stock to just simmering.
 Add one Tbsp kosher salt, then add the chicken, breast side down.
+Your pot is the right size if the broth almost covers the chicken.

 - You are going for about 160F in the breast and 170F in the thigh.
 Use your instant read thermometer.
 Don't have one?
 Get one!
 It's important.
+You'll wonder how you ever survived without one.

 Make the stock

 - Return the bones to the stock.
 Simmer for 3-4 hours, loosely covered.
 This adds more chicken goodness to the stock.
 Another layer of flavour.
+Maximum chicken soup goodness.

 - After 3-4 hours let cool slightly.
 Strain into a large container.
 Wipe out the pot.